Iowa Field Guides

 Call for Submissions

-In volume one, we're looking for creative works that…
+In Volume II, we're looking for creative works that…

-center a particular place, plant, animal, or other aspect/inhabitant of upland prairies, prairie pahas, or sand prairies,
+center a particular place, plant, animal, or other aspect/inhabitant of Iowa's marshes, fens, lakes, or rivers,

 delight in the many unique ecosystems and species found in our state,